Building a company worth working at

 Regarding safety and health education for its own employees, Haseko Corporation implements training each fiscal year on matters such as the basic points of laws, regulations, and rules related to safety and health, the key points in managing each type of construction work, accident case studies, etc. as part of practical training for each year level and position from young to mid-level employees in the construction divisions.
 Employees who have worked at the Company for a certain number of years and who are in certain positions must participate in this training.

 We also implement safety and health education for cooperating companies engaged in construction work together with us.
 Specifically, in addition to training for foreman-level workers and those responsible for safety and health at cooperating companies, we also hold on-site training concerning the handling of equipment and machinery used in construction work and how to use equipment to prevent accidents.
-An aggregate total of 1,897 employees of cooperating companies participated in this training in fiscal 2021.
+A total of 972 employees participated in these training sessions in fiscal 2024.

 In addition, we also have implemented safety and health education for cooperating companies engaged in construction work as partners.
 Specifically, we have provided training targeted at foreman and personnel responsible for safety and health in these companies.